 Ventura Water Customers Requested To Voluntarily Reduce Water Use By 10%

-In response to historic dry conditions, Ventura Water began requesting customers to voluntarily reduce their water use by 10% as a proactive step to stretch diminishing water supplies.
+In response to historic dry conditions, Ventura Water began requesting customers to voluntarily reduce their water use by 10% in February 2014 as a proactive step to stretch diminishing water supplies.
 Due to the third year of dry conditions and the lack of normal winter rainfall:

 - The water level of the Ventura River, a primary water supply during the rainy season, is very low and continues to drop.

-- Ventura’s other water supply, Lake Casitas is at 60% and we have been alerted that if the Lake drops to 50%, the Casitas Municipal Water District (operator of Lake Casitas) will begin allocating water.
-Without rain, this may happen in August or September.
+- Ventura’s other water supply, Lake Casitas is at less than 60% and we have been alerted that if the Lake drops to 50%, the Casitas Municipal Water District (operator of Lake Casitas) will begin allocating water.
+Without rain, this may happen in the fall of 2014.

 - Como usar el agua eficientemente - ideas en Español.